JoshMcguigan/nerve/README.md

 ## Benchmarks

-Running `cargo bench` will compile and run the example programs in the `bf-examples` directory.
-These benchmarks measure the performance of the compiled binaries, not the performance of Nerve itself.
+Running `cargo test -- --nocapture` will print the run time of each binary produced by Nerve during integration testing.

 ## License